Stella-Codes/Yelp-Dataset/README.md

 # Yelp-Dataset
-Profiling and analyzing a Yelp dataset to gain valuable insights!
+Profiling and analyzing a public Yelp dataset to gain valuable insights!

 This is a 2 part project completed with SQL.